luciasalar/cognitive_distortion_project/readme.md

 The sample we used for labelling contains 4154 users, duplicated or empty posts were removed
 MARIA: Is that posts or users?

+That is the posts from 77 users
+After removing reposts and quotes, there are 3821 posts left for annotation (refer to /database/database_cleaned.csv)

 -------